ShaneeexD/login-details/README.md

-# Example
+# Login Details
-An example greeter plugin
+A simple plugin that allows you to save both username and password on your RuneLite client.